dagster-io/dagster/docs/docs-beta/docs/dagster-plus/saved-views.md

 </details>

+## Tailored catalog views

+Catalog views allow you to toggle between sets of assets that you care about most.
+Here are a few examples of how your team might use catalog views:

+- **Team view**: A view that filters assets based on ownership to show only the assets owned by your team.
+- **Ingestion view**: A view that filters assets based on the asset kind to give insight into the status of your ELT ingestion.
+- **Gold medallion view**: A view which displays assets that have a "gold" medallion tag, showing only refined, high-quality data that analysts can use with confidence.

 ## Create catalog views

 In any Dagster+ catalog page, you can access the current catalog view, or create a new catalog view with the catalog view button on the top left of the screen.
 By default, this button is labeled "All assets", and has a globe icon.